datacite/blog/source/posts/the-datacite-api-landscape.html.md

 But first, some of our members might be wondering what these API things even are.
 Essentially, an API (or Application Programming Interface) is a way for you to interact with our services.
 It sits between you and the bulk of DataCite’s codebase and specifies what kinds of information you can ask for and how you should do the asking.
 When you want to retrieve metadata for a DOI, or create a new DOI, or query for information about DOIs collectively (like finding everything authored by Smith), you send a request to the API in a specific way, and it returns the information.

 An API endpoint is your gateway to accessing the API.
 In this post, we’re providing the URL as the API endpoint.
 This is the URL to which you would send your requests.
-More details about how to send those requests can be found in our [support pages](https://support.datacite.org).
+More details about how to send those requests can be found in our support pages (https://support.datacite.org).

 ## Consolidated API